Skip to main content

 • Face-to-face interview with UWEC Athletic Training faculty.

-Required Pre-AT Courses for UWEC’s Athletic Training program: (Admission requirements and prerequisites may differ for other school’s programs, so it is important to check for specific requirements.)
+Required Pre-AT Courses for UWEC’s Exercise Science/Athletic Training program: (Note that admission requirements and prerequisites may differ for other school’s programs, so it is important to check for specific requirements if you plan to attend a school outside of UWEC.)

 Courses